elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 ### Message format

-The old way is through the `$message_format` property.
+The old way is through the `message_format` property.
 It's an array of the form field names whose data should be included in the message.
-Data from the fields will print in the order they appear in the array, with the string set in `$message_format_separator` between each.
+Data from the fields will print in the order they appear in the array, with the string set in `message_format_separator` between each.

 If a value in this array doesn't exist as a form field, the value will appear as is, so separators and the like are possible.